 Students in the Bachelor of Science in Nursing Program are required by host agencies to provide a current criminal record check and vulnerable sector check from a recognized police service before they are permitted to start their clinical/practicum or work placement.
-Individuals, who have been charged or convicted criminally and not yet pardoned, will be prohibited from proceeding to a clinical/practicum or work placement.
-A student with an outstanding charge or has been convicted of a criminal offence and has not obtained a full pardon will be counselled to withdraw from the program as a successful practicum placement is a requirement to progress through the program.
+Individuals who have been charged or convicted criminally and not yet pardoned, will be prohibited from proceeding to a clinical/practicum or work placement.
+A student with an outstanding charge or who has been convicted of a criminal offence and has not obtained a full pardon will be counselled to withdraw from the program as a successful practicum placement is a requirement to progress through the program.

 Obtaining the Vulnerable Sector Police Record Check usually requires a processing time of up to 12 weeks and can vary between Police jurisdictions.
 As some jurisdictions require longer lead-time for processing, ensure you allow for sufficient turn-around time.
 Checks conducted earlier than six months may not be considered current.
-Please ensure these requirements are fully met and complete prior to the placement start date.
+Please ensure these requirements are fully met prior to the placement start date.
 It is the student’s responsibility to provide the completed documents prior to placement start at the designated check time and format as set by the college.
 Contact the BSCN program coordinator on your program’s webpage at www.georgiancollege.ca/academics if you have further questions.

-The costs associated with the provision of the Vulnerable Sector Police Record check and/or a pardon are to be borne by the student.
+The costs associated with the provision of the Vulnerable Sector Police Record check and/or pardon are to be borne by the student.
 The college assumes no responsibility for these matters.

 Additional Applicant Information